-For more information on creating a version for your custom IP, see Versioning and Revision Control.
+For more information on creating a version for your custom IP, see All dependency expressions will be evaluated as a tcl expr code..

 IMPORTANT: When you package a custom IP, the IP definition is placed at a location relative to the project source files.
 Add the files to your custom IP below the IP definition file; this ensures that the newly merged files are added as relative paths instead of absolute paths.